 Unfortunately, most of the phone calls we make to home are regarding behavior problems, poor grades, and attendance issues.
 It’s normal to call parents when these issues arise, and it’s also a best practice.
 Parents can help to motivate their children in ways teachers cannot.

-But, I’ve made it a priority to also incorporate positive phone calls every week because I want my students’ parents to know I both notice and value the admirable qualities in their children.
+But, I’ve made it a priority to also incorporate positive phone calls every week, or as often as possible, because I want my students’ parents to know I both notice and value the admirable qualities in their children.
 Positive phone calls can improve student-teacher and parent-teacher relationships.
 Especially in regards to challenging groups, calling home and pointing out students’ strengths and achievements can shift students’ mindsets, helping them focus on what they’re doing right instead of what they’re doing wrong.

 For students who come to class on time, work hard, and otherwise generally epitomize a “good student,” it’s easy to make a positive phone call.
 With difficult students, on the other hand, it can take some time to think of a reason to call home on a positive note.